mlcommons/dynabench/new_builder_evaluation/readme.md

 ### Installing nginx <a name="nginx"></a>

-Install nginx with the following command
+Install nginx with the following command:

 ``` bash
 sudo amazon-linux-extras install nginx1